kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

           quantizer = torch_quantizer("test", model, (dummy_input), output_dir=str(output_dir))
           quant_model = quantizer.quant_model

    6. Before the model is exported, at least one sample must be passed through it in the test mode.
 This mode can also be used to evaluate the quantized model before it's serialized.
-Once the test samples are passed through, the model can finally be exported for the further deployment:

       .. code-block:: python3